Chethandc2014/swagger-wiki/Home.md

 ### Anatomy of the Spec

-The specification is in two parts--the Resource Listing and the API Description.
+The specification is in two parts--the Resource Listing and the API Declaration.
 The Resource Listing contains an inventory of APIs available on the server as well as paths to the description of the APIs.